-This may be an old trick, but here is the kicker; let the children host their own talent show.So much fun as it is, it will attract more audiences, accolades, as well as funds.
+This may be an old trick, but here is the kicker: let the children host it themselves.
+Hopefully you will attract more audiences, accolades, and funds.

 Parents can bring in refreshments – and a good party is on the cards.

 If you live in a community that has events going for a good time of the year, setting up a stall where you can promote your charity is a brilliant idea.It not only serves as a platform for promotions, better still, it also gets you networking with talent show movie other causes and charities.